soulpower007/escrow-dApp/readme.md

 Install dependencies in the top-level directory with `npm install`.

-After you have installed hardhat locally, you can use commands to test and compile the contracts, among other things.
-To learn more about these commands run `npx hardhat help`.
+Go into the contracts folder

 Compile the contracts using `npx hardhat compile`.
 The artifacts will be placed in the `/app` folder, which will make it available to the front-end.
 This path configuration can be found in the `hardhat.config.js` file.

+You can alternatively use remix.ethereum.org to deploy the contract in `contracts/EscrowList.sol` and fetch the contract address and update the environment file with it.

 ## Front-End